e-fx/e-fx.github.io/_posts/2010-01-01-welcome-to-the-desert-of-the-real.md

 The bonus will be applied to your deposit amount.
 50% bonus to the first $500 and 20% bonus up to $4500.
 The total bonus amount you can get through XM’s deposit bonus promotion is $5000.
 XM’s 50% and 20% deposit bonus involve some rules and conditions you must know.

-For more information about the promotion, please visit the page below.
+#### Loyalty Program

-Details of XM’s 50% and 20% Deposit Bonus
+XM’s Loyalty Program gives you extra trading bonus.
+You earn XMP (XM Point) every time you trade and you can exchange the XMP for certain amount of trading bonus.

-#### How to participate in XM Loyalty Program?
+##### How to participate in XM Loyalty Program?
 XM’s loyalty program is a promotion which gives you trading bonus for the exchange of XMP (XM Points).

 To participate in XM’s loyalty program, you must agree to terms and conditions and confirm your participation in XM’s members area.